However, most service stations don’t offer much in the way of service with anywhere safe to store your helmet while filling up.

-Helmets cost from a few hundred dollars up to more than $1000 and the last thing you want to do is leave them in a place where they can get dirty, filled with petrol fumes or fall and get damaged.
+Helmets cost from a few hundred dollars up to more than $1000.
+So the last thing you want to do is leave on your handlebars or seat where they could easily get knocked off.

 We suggest you buy one of those carabiner-style hooks so you can quickly and safely fasten your helmet to your bike.